SociallyCompute/Global-Consent-Manager/supported.md

 This is the list of domains that Global Consent Manager currently supports.\
 It is sorted in alphabetical order.\
-If you find any discrepancies, please submit an issue to thjis repository.
+If you find any discrepancies, please submit an issue to this repository.

 bbc.com\
 businessinsider.de\